tlswg/super-jumbo-record-limit/draft-ietf-tls-super-jumbo-record-limit.md

 # Limits on Key Usage

-The maximum record size limit is an input to the AEAD limits calculations in TLS 1.3 {{RFC8446}} and DTLS 1.3 {{RFC9147}}.
+TLS 1.3 {{RFC8446bis}} and DTLS 1.3 {{RFC9147}} limits the number of full-size records that may be encrypted under a given set of keys.
 Increasing the maximum record size to more than 2<sup>14</sup> + 256 bytes while keeping the same confidentiality and integrity advantage per write key therefore requires lower AEAD limits.
 When the "large_record_size" has been negotiated record size limit larger than 2<sup>14</sup> + 1 bytes, existing AEAD limits SHALL be decreased by a factor of (LargeRecordSizeLimit) / (2^14-256).
-For example, when AES-CGM is used in TLS 1.3 {{RFC8446}} with a 64 kB record limit, only around 2<sup>22.5</sup> records (about 6 million) may be encrypted on a given connection.
+For example, when AES-CGM is used in TLS 1.3 {{RFC8446bis}} with a 64 kB record limit, only around 2<sup>22.5</sup> full-size records (about 6 million) may be encrypted under a given set of keys.
+For ChaCha20/Poly1305, the record sequence number would still wrap before the safety limit is reached.

 # Security Considerations